Notes

 Green, fuzzy writing on the walls, indistinct.
 Readable only if cross-eyed.

-- Behind the words are images of unicellular-looking lifeforms and shelled sea life, painted on a caliginous, wet backdrop.
+- Behind the words, painted images of unicellular lifeforms and shelled sea life wriggle and swim on a caliginous, wet backdrop.

-A mess of handkerchiefs, cut crystal tumblers, cigar ends, clothes, dead doxbells, and slippers are mounded around it.
+A mess of handkerchiefs, cut crystal tumblers, cigar ends, clothes, and slippers with dead doxbells mounded about it.
 Someone lived here, in the glow of the shroom.

-- There is a scrap of yellow visible in the detritus (logbook passage 3.)
+- Visible in the detritus: A scrap of yellow paper (logbook passage 3.)

 Writing on the walls: